Raga (Sanskrit term)

 Raga (Sanskrit: राग, IAST: rāga; Pali rāga; Tibetan: 'dod chags) is a Buddhist and Hindu concept of character affliction or poison referring to any form of "greed, sensuality, lust, desire" or "attachment to a sensory object".
-Raga is represented in the Buddhist artwork (Sanskrit: bhāvacakra) as the bird or rooster.
+Raga is represented in Buddhist artwork (Sanskrit: bhāvacakra) by a bird - usually a cock.
 In Hinduism, it is one of the five Kleshas or poisons that afflict the soul.
 In Buddhism, Raga is identified in the following contexts: